 Note: This article applies only to college laptops provided to staff and faculty.

-The first step is to take your computer off the network to prevent it from spreading the virus if you do in fact have a virus (What is the difference between malware, a virus, a trojan, adware, spyware, and phishing?).
+The first step is to take your computer off the network to prevent it from spreading the virus if you suspect that the computer is infected.
 This means remove the network cable, and turn off the wireless card.
 For help, see How do I disable wireless access on my Windows laptop?
 This prevents your computer from infecting other computers on the network.

 To check your computer for a virus